imatlab/imatlab/README.rst

 Differences with the Calysto MATLAB Kernel
 ------------------------------------------

-- The completion system is much more robust, by relying on the new API available in MATLAB 2016b.
 - History is read from and written to MATLAB's own ``History.xml``, and thus shared with standard MATLAB sessions.
 Note that if the file does not exist (e.g. if the **don't save history file** option is set, or in a console-only